-- 8.5.5.1.
-Theory Courses: 2 Continuous Internal Assessment and 1 End semester evaluation per course per semester. - 8.5.5.2.
-Practical Courses: 1 Continuous Internal Assessment and 1 End Semester Evaluation per course per semester. - 8.5.5.3.
-Evaluation of the Semester III external project is based on Principal Investigator's assessment of the dissertation submitted, a presentation and viva-voce. - 8.5.5.4.
-Evaluation of the Semester IV internal project is based on the assessment of the dissertation submitted, a presentation and viva-voce.
+- 8.5.6.1.
+Theory Courses: 2 Continuous Internal Assessment and 1 End semester evaluation per course per semester. - 8.5.6.2.
+Practical Courses: 1 Continuous Internal Assessment and 1 End Semester Evaluation per course per semester. - 8.5.6.3.
+Evaluation of the semester III project is based on the dissertation submitted, External Project supervisor evaluation, a presentation and viva-voce examined by external and internal examiner. - 8.5.6.4.
+Similarly, evaluation of the semester 4 project is based on the dissertation submitted, a presentation and vivavoce examined by external and internal examiner.

-8.5.6.
+8.2.1.
 Facilities of the Department

-- 8.5.6.1.
-The Department is well equipped for teaching Modern Microbiology, through its 'Palacios Research Lab'. - 8.5.6.2.
-The Department has instrumentation facilities with sophisticated instruments to carry out teaching, as well as research, in the biological sciences. - 8.5.6.3.
-The Department has its own library. - 8.5.6.4.
-The Department organizes an annual Seminar in Khandala and Industrial visits also. - 8.5.6.5.
-Every year the Department releases a Journal entitled 'Michronicle'.
+- 8.2.1.1.
+It is well equipped for teaching Modern Microbiology. - 8.2.1.2.
+It has a well-equipped research laboratory called 'Palacios Research Lab'.

+- 8.2.1.3.
+It has access to a Common Instrumentation Facility with sophisticated instruments to carry out teaching, as well as research, in the biological sciences.
+It also has an inhouse Library. - 8.2.1.4.
+It conducts co-curricular activities like an Annual Khandala Seminar, Industrial visits.